 100 N. 15th Ave, Suite 104

 Note: The application process takes one to two weeks upon receipt of a complete application packet.
 Incomplete applications will be returned with a pending information letter.

 When and how do you receive your equipment?

-If CapTel is the phone of choice, a consultation is conducted over the phone or often times by email to determine if the CapTel is appropriate.
-It is important to understand that the Arizona Relay Service is involved as a third party.
-We also explain the Toll Free "Call Me" number in order for incoming calls to be captioned, as well as the unavoidable delay of captions coming across the screen.
-If the CapTel 840 is a good fit, considering the discussion, one is issued directly from our inventory.
-Home visits can be arranged for installation and training and are recommended to ensure success.
+If CapTel is the phone of choice, a consultation is conducted over the phone or by email to determine if the CapTel is appropriate.
+It is important to understand that the Arizona Relay Service is involved as a third party producing the captions for the captioned phone.
+We also explain the Toll Free "Call Me" number in order for incoming calls to be captioned, as well as the slight delay of captions coming across the screen.
+If the CapTel 840 is appropriate, one will be issued directly from our inventory.
+Home visits can be arranged for installation and training on a case-by-case basis.
 The CapTel 840 will always remain Arizona State Property.
 Please view the conversation example.
 Take note of how long the employee waits for the caller to speak.
 CLICK HERE.
 A video of how the CapTel is used in emergency 911 situations should also be viewed.
 CLICK HERE.

 What about internet captioned telephones?

-If a captioned telephone of any kind "isn't a good fit", amplified phones can often provide the needed improvement.
+If a captioned telephone isn't appropriate, amplified phones can often provide the needed improvement.

 How did AzTEDP begin?

 In 1986, the Arizona Commission for the Deaf and the Hard of Hearing began a program to distribute TTYs to Deaf Arizonans so they could access the public telephone system.
 Today, AzTEDP has grown into one of the most comprehensive telecommunication loan programs in the nation, serving the Deaf, Hard of Hearing, Deaf-Blind, and Speech Challenged residents of Arizona.